apache/felix-atomos/README.md

 # Substrate

 An example project of using Graal Substrate is located at `atomos/atomos.tests/service.substrate`.
 This project is not built as part of the main
-Atomos build because it requires in installation of Graal and the native-image tools for Substrate.
+Atomos build because it requires an installation of Graal and the native-image tools for Substrate.
 To build the Substrate example the main
 Atomos build must first be built using the Java 8 profile:

 `mvn clean install -Pjava8`

 Note that `install` target must be used so that Atomos is installed into your local m2 repository.
 This still requires Java 11 to be used to build but the result allows the `atomos.framework` JAR to be used on Java 8.

+To build the native image you must to install the native image support for Graal (see https://www.graalvm.org/docs/reference-manual/native-image/).
+You need to run the `gu` command that comes with Graal VM:

+`gu install native-image`

 Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then change into the `atomos/atomos.tests/service.substrate` and run `mvn clean package`

 This should create a `target/atomos` executable.
 It also creates a `target/substrate_lib/`.
 This contains all the original bundle JARs that